-The pension plan for central government employees, PA 03, is a hybrid of defined-contribution and defined-benefit.
-The defined-contribution component in PA 03 consists of two parts: individual old age pension and supplementary old age pension.
+The pension plan for central government employees, PA 16 - Avd II (formerly PA 03), is a hybrid of defined contribution and defined benefit.
+The defined contribution component in PA 03 consists of two parts: individual old age pension and supplementary old age pension.
 The total premium amounts to 4.5% of the pensionable income up to a ceiling of 30 income base amounts.
 Of the total premium, 2.5% and 2% is allocated to the individual pension and the supplementary pension respectively.
 The individual can choose how the contribution of the individual retirement pension should be placed and managed.
 Contributions to the supplementary pension cannot be invested by the employee and are instead automatically invested in a traditional low-risk pension insurance fund.

 The defined-benefit pension applies to those who earn more than 7.5 income base amounts.
-If the individual earns between 7.5 and 20 income base amounts, the defined-benefit pension comprises 60% of the pensionable salary on the component of pay that exceeds 7.5 income base amounts.
-If the individual earns between 20 and 30 income base amounts, the defined-benefit pension comprises 30% of the pensionable salary on the component of pay that exceeds 20 income base amounts.
-There is also a defined-benefit pension on income less than 7.5 income base amounts in accordance with transitional provisions due to the implementation of PA 16 (below).
+If the individual earns between 7.5 and 20 income-base amounts, the defined-benefit pension comprises 60% of the pensionable salary on the component of pay that exceeds 7.5 income base amounts.
+If the individual earns between 20 and 30 income-base amounts, the defined-benefit pension comprises 30% of the pensionable salary on the component of pay that exceeds 20 income base amounts.
+There is also a defined benefit pension on income less than 7.5 income base amounts in accordance with transitional provisions due to the implementation of PA 16 - Avd I (below).

-In 2016, a new pension plan, PA 16, for central government employees was implemented.
+In 2016, a new pension plan, PA 16 - Avd I , for central government employees was implemented.
 PA 16 covers those born in 1988 or later.
-Just like PA 03, PA 16 has two defined-contribution components.
-The individual pension (2.5% of income up to 7.5 income base amounts) can be invested by the employee, whereas the supplementary pension (2% of income up to 7.5 income base amounts) is invested in a low-risk pension insurance fund.
+Just like PA 16 - Avd II, PA 16 - Avd

+I has two defined contribution components.
+The individual pension (2.5 % of income up to 7.5 income base amounts) can be invested by the employee, whereas the supplementary pension (2% of income up to 7.5 income base amounts) is invested in a low-risk pension insurance fund.
 The contribution for earnings above the ceiling amounts to 20% and 10%, respectively.
 PA 16 also contains a mandatory partial pension contribution amounting to 1.5%.
+These contributions are invested in a low-risk pension insurance fund.

-The eligible insurance companies providing individual retirement pensions in the shape of traditional insurance are Alecta, AMF, Kåpan, and for unit-linked insurance they are AMF, Danica Pension, Folksam, Handelsbanken, Länsförsäkringar, SEB and Swedbank.
+The eligible insurance companies providing individual retirement pension in the shape of traditional insurance are Alecta, AMF, Kåpan, and as unit-linked insurance they are AMF, Danica Pension, Handelsbanken, Länsförsäkringar, SEB and Swedbank.